Duchadian/dotfiles/README.md

 # Dotfiles

 This repo contains my [dotfiles](https://wiki.archlinux.org/title/Dotfiles) and covers a part of my configuration (for now).
 I chose to use [chezmoi](https://chezmoi.io) as a dotfile manager because I wanted easy templating and encrypted files.
-Because of this templating, my dotfiles might not work for your machine.
+Because of this templating, my dotfiles will likely not work for your machine.

 ## Usage